FairwindsOps/gemini/README.md

 ## Usage

-### Backup
+### Snapshots
-Gemini can schedule backups for an existing PVC, or create a new PVC to back up.
+Gemini can schedule snapshots for an existing PVC, or create a new PVC to back up.

 #### Schedules

-The `schedule` parameter tells Gemini how often to run backups, and how many historical backups to keep.
+The `schedule` parameter tells Gemini how often to create snapshots, and how many historical snapshots to keep.

-For example, the following schedule tells Gemini to create a backup every day, keeping two weeks worth of history:
+For example, the following schedule tells Gemini to create a snapshot every day, keeping two weeks worth of history:
 ```yaml
 apiVersion: gemini.fairwinds.com/v1beta1
 kind: SnapshotGroup